Indigo Arts Alliance | Portland, Maine

 - Must be able to lift 50-75 lbs.

-Spanning 135 hours, this internship accounts for 3 credits and has also been funded a total of $1500.
-For students of Maine College of Art, this stipend is administered by MECA and funded through the Crewe Foundation.
-For non-MECA students, funding for this internship is provided by The David Driskell Foundation, and will be administered by Indigo Arts Alliance.
+Compensation and Hours Spanning 135 hours, this internship accounts for 3 credits and has also been funded a total of $1500.
 This internship is possible through the generous philanthropy of our community organizations to help foster and grow young brown and black artists that are emerging within their careers.
 While introducing young students to established, mid-career and budding POC artists in the local Portland community, and hosting space for talking about work from a different perspective, this opportunity allows for artists of all kinds to learn and grow.
 This internship is now available for recent graduates who graduated within a year of applying.
 The rate of compensation does not change with graduate status.